Shashwatdeo/weather-app/README.md

 - Open your browser and navigate to `http://localhost:3000` to use the app.

 ### Backend Setup
-- Run `node server.js` to start the backend server.
+- The backend server is now deployed on Render, so there is no need to run node server.js manually.
-- Ensure the backend is running before using the frontend.
+- Ensure the frontend is configured to make API requests to the deployed backend URL.

 ### How to Use
 - Type the name of the city you want to search for in the search bar and press Enter.